Starting a Fitness Company

 For women entrepreneurs, what specific advice would you have for young women who would like to become an entrepreneur?
 Are there specific advantages, disadvantages to being a women business owner?

-I would have to say for women – their biggest challenge is the fear of being a business owner.
-Once they get over that, I find they are micro managers that can run a business just as if not more efficiently then men!
-I would have to say there is an advantage to being a woman business owner as a woman tends to trust another woman more so then a man – which opens you up to a world of networking and a target market before you even have your grand opening!
+I would have to say for women - their biggest challenge is the fear of being a business owner.
+Once they get over that, I find they are micro managers that can run a business just as if not more efficiently than men!
+There is an advantage to being a woman business owner as a woman tends to trust another woman more so than a man - which opens you up to a world of networking and a target market before you even have your grand opening!

 This is great advice for any entrepreneur!
 Thank you Becky for taking time out of your busy schedule to talk with us!